sathvikbhagavan/Pneumonia_detection/README.md

 Requirements to run this code:

-Tensorflow >= 2.0, OpenCV, Streamlit
+Tensorflow >= 2.0, OpenCV, Streamlit, Numpy

 Made a web application in streamlit where you can upload Chest X-ray Image to check what is the model's prediction